 If you have sustained injuries in an attack, whether on campus or not, a personal injury lawyer from the Law Offices of Howard Craig Kornberg could help you recover the damages and compensation you deserve.
 You, and others attending your college, university, or other institution, should be able to attend curricular and extra-curricular activities without fear of attack from a fellow student.
 Do not let the California Supreme Court ruling make you feel that you can easily represent yourself – proving liability in a personal injury claim will still be a complex matter, requiring extensive legal knowledge and experience.

-With over 35 years of experience as Los Angeles personal injury attorneys, the legal team at the Law Offices of Howard Craig Kornberg are well-placed to handle your case expertly, securing the successful outcome you are hoping for.
+With over 35 years of experience as a Los Angeles personal injury attorney, the legal team at the Law Offices of Howard Craig Kornberg are well-placed to handle your case expertly, securing the successful outcome you are hoping for.
 Through putting this experience, and our in-depth knowledge of Los Angeles personal injury law, to work, your attorney could handle every aspect of your lawsuit, leaving you free to rest and recover from both physical and emotional trauma.